skypjack/entt/README.md

 They offer fewer functionalities than their companion views for single component.
-In particular, a multi component standard view exposes utility functions to reset its internal state (optimization purposes) and to get the estimated number of entities it is going to return.<br/>
+In particular, a multi component standard view exposes utility functions to reset its internal state (optimization purposes) and to get the estimated number of entities it is going to return.
+It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the [official documentation](https://skypjack.github.io/entt/) for all the details.